8 flat top grills lined up for testing

 • The LoCo gas griddle only comes with a 1-year warranty.
 With the additional technology built into this model, that makes me a little uneasy.

-Pit Boss portable gas griddle
+Pit Boss Deluxe 5 burner griddle

 Griddle Feature